khushiagarwal12/BuddyBot/README.md

 ![image](https://github.com/user-attachments/assets/4deb4470-65da-4772-900d-79c8bcc2fb18)

 ## Project Overview

-BuddyBot is an AI-powered chatbot designed to assist students in their learning journey.
-It engages users in friendly conversations, providing help with academic questions, study tips, and general guidance.
-With a user-friendly interface, BuddyBot encourages students to ask questions and seek support, making learning more interactive and enjoyable.
+BuddyBot is an AI-powered chatbot designed to support student mental health, an area that is often under-resourced and overlooked.
+Available around the clock, BuddyBot provides a non-judgmental space for students to seek help whenever they need it.
+By integrating Gemini's advanced natural language processing capabilities, the chatbot can detect emotional tones in conversations and respond with genuine empathy.

 ## Key Features